x-vin/covidcures/docs/src/naturopathic.md

 Stock the food supplements for regular use, for their immune-suppoortive benefits.

 ### Price:
-Most ingredients are commonly found in Indian kitchens
+Most ingredients are commonly found in Indian kitchens.

 ### Suggested suppliers:
-Online and local stores
+Online and local stores.

 ### Further references:
    - [Medical News Today: Blood-thinning foods, drinks, and supplements][206]